Painted

 Now available is this beautiful reproduction of a British Army Wooden Canteen complete with the Board of Ordnance (BO) and broad arrow branded marking.
-Designed after a surviving original from the War of 1812, this canteen may be purchased either painted Ordnance blue or unpainted.
-This replica is made of white pine while the originals were made of oak.
-Leather strap is not included.
+Designed after a surviving original from the War of 1812, this canteen painted Ordnance blue and the leather strap is included.

 Historical